 Bontrager’s helmets such as the Starvos MIPS come with a free crash replacement guarantee for the first year.

-If your current helmet is old (over 3 to 4 years), then upgrades to technology have become available in the intervening years that put your helmet in the obsolete category.
+If your current helmet is old (over 3 to 4 years), upgrades to technology have become available in the intervening years that put your helmet in the obsolete category.

 As time goes on, technology becomes increasingly better, and keeping your helmet up to date can save your brain.